Where To See Animals In Grand Canyon Parks

+See Animals in Grand Canyon easily when you take a day tour to the South Rim.
 If you want to see the Grand Canyon by bus, now is the time to do so, especially if you have planned a trip to Vegas.
 This journey offers the ideal way to escape from the excitement that is Vegas for a day and see some interesting wildlife up-close.

 At one time, bighorn sheep numbered about 2 million in North America.
 However, only about 25,000 North American big horn sheep remain today.
 About 4,000 of the desert big horn sheep—a subspecies—lives in the Sonoran and Mohave deserts.
 In the Canyon, the desert big horn sheep often are seen among the steep slopes and rocky cliffs that appear above foothills.
 You can also see the sheep near the Hoover Dam if you choose to take a Hoover Dam bus tour.

 Wherever you go in the Grand Canyon, you will discover wildlife you rarely see at home.
-Some of the indigenous animals in the Grand Canyon include canyon bats, cottontail rabbits, mountain lions, elk, and mule deer.
+Some of the indigenous animals in Grand Canyon include canyon bats, cottontail rabbits, mountain lions, elk, and mule deer.
 You can also see raccoons near campsites and ringtail cats, with their mouse-like ears, among the rocky slopes.
 Check out the “Albert” squirrel that lives in the South Rim, as it displays a reddish-grayish back, tufted ears, and a fluffy white tail.
 Golden mantled squirrels also appear in the park, which closely resemble chipmunks.

-Some of the animals in the Grand Canyon that represent avian species include bald eagles, California condors, golden eagles and red-tailed hawks.
+You can also see animals in Grand Canyon that represent avian species including bald eagles, California condors, golden eagles and red-tailed hawks.
 You can also find wild turkeys, turkey vultures, and reptiles, such as Grand Canyon rattlesnakes and collared lizards.
 Remember the rattlesnakes are poisonous, so keep your distance if you hear or see this snake.